 Mile for mile, large trucks have a much higher rate of accidents than cars.
-When looking at truck-accident statistics on a national level, the damage caused in terms of resulting injuries and deaths should be a real concern to everyone who shares the road with these large vehicles.
+Our Chicago semi-truck accident attorneys know that when looking at truck-accident statistics on a national level, the damage caused in terms of resulting injuries and deaths should be a real concern to everyone who shares the road with these large vehicles.

 Large trucks, those with gross vehicle weights of over 10,000 pounds, accounted for 3,675 fatalities and over 80,000 injuries in 2010.
 Only 25% of the fatalities were occupants of the large vehicles.
 The rest were either drivers or passengers in other vehicles, pedestrians or on some other mode of transportation.
 When these trucks crash into anything around them, they are far more dangerous to others than those behind the wheel.

 Size has a lot to do with the extent of damage that trucks cause to occupants of other vehicles when they collide.
 The force exerted on the occupants of a car involved in a collision with a truck are far more significant than any other type of vehicle on the roadway.Injuries Resulting From Crashes With Semi’s & Other Types of Large Trucks

 Therefore, the resulting forces for people involved in Chicago semi-truck cases can be significant and cause significant injuries, such as:

 - Closed head injuries

 Although semi-trailer trucks may be the first ones to come to mind when you think of large trucks, they are far from the only dangerous large vehicles on the road.
 Other large trucks such as: dump trucks, logging trucks, delivery trucks, garbage trucks and cement or tow trucks actually cause more fatalities per mile driven then semi-trailers.